Tiago-Marques369/sales-analysis/README.md

 ---

-# Viewing the Results Locally
+# Viewing the Results Locally or AWS
 If you saved the output locally (default folder: output/processed), run the following command to display the data using PySpark:

     python scripts/view_output.py --path output/processed/revenue_by_category

+If yoy save the output on AWS S3:

+    spark-submit --packages org.apache.hadoop:hadoop-aws:3.3.2 scripts/view_output.py --path s3a://your-bucket/output/revenue_by_category

 ## 📊 Exploratory Analysis